borealbirds/ring-of-fire/docs/species/GCFL/index.md

 subtitle: Myiarchus crinitus
 ---

-The population size of Great Crested Flycatcher (Tyran hupp&amp;eacute;) in the Ring of Fire region was 0.015 (0.004, 0.033) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Great Crested Flycatcher (<div>Tyran hupp&amp;eacute;</div>) in the Ring of Fire region was 0.015 (0.004, 0.033) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps